Rouji/blog/content/posts/thebat/index.md

 Putting a proper BMS between this PCB and the cells seems to be a supported configuration, and might be a good idea.
 I haven't found one I like yet, but will add one when I do.

-# The Battery Pack
+# The Buildening

 Pretty basic, square-ish 5S4P pack in the bottom.
 Pretty fiddly, bodgy PCB case in the top.

 ## The Bottom

-Originally, I had those Lego-like square interlocking things, but was unhappy how they wasted a lot of space, and had sticky-outy bits along 2 edges I'd need to cut off and/or design around.
+Originally, I had those Lego-like square interlocking 18650 holder things, but was unhappy how they wasted a lot of space, and had sticky-outy bits along 2 edges I'd need to cut off and/or design around.
 I found [an 18650 holder openscad script](18650_holder.scad)[^scadsource] online, that can do honeycomb layouts, and liked that much better.
 Less wasted space, more interesting shape, and easier to design around since it's a thing I printed myself.